happo/happo.io/README.md

 existing [storybook](https://storybook.js.org/) integration, a style-guide/component gallery), you can either use a [plugin](#plugins) or follow the instructions in the [Generated examples](#generated-examples) section.
+If you're looking to screenshot pages of an existing application, check out the [full-page support](#full-page-support).
 If not, continue reading!

 We'll use React here, which is the default `type` that this client library supports.
 Let's assume there's a `<Button>` component that we're adding